 We have not marketed, distributed or sold any products.
 The success of our business depends upon our ability to develop and commercialize our lead product candidate, brincidofovir, which has completed a Phase 2 clinical trial for the prevention of CMV infection in adult HCT recipients and a Phase 2 trial in preemptive treatment of adenovirus infection in adult and pediatric HCT recipients.

 In August 2013, we initiated a Phase 3 trial, known as SUPPRESS, for the prevention of CMV infection in allogeneic HCT recipients.
+On June 8, 2015, we announced the successful enrollment of the targeted 450 patients in SUPPRESS.
 We intend to use this trial as a basis to submit a new drug application (NDA) to the FDA under the accelerated approval pathway seeking regulatory approval to market brincidofovir in the United States and to file equivalent applications outside the United States.
-In the first quarter of 2014, we initiated a second Phase 3 clinical trial of brincidofovir, known as AdVise, for the treatment of AdV infection immunocompromised patients.
-We are currently in discussions with EU regulatory authorities related to the possibility of receiving an approval related to AdVise.
+In the first quarter of 2014, we initiated a second Phase 3 clinical trial of brincidofovir, known as AdVise, for the treatment of AdV infection in immunocompromised patients.
+On August 3, 2015, we announced the successful enrollment of the targeted 200 patients in AdVise.

 We recently announced the design of two Phase 3 clinical trials that we plan to conduct for the prevention of CMV disease in kidney transplant recipients.
 Improvements in immunosuppressive regimens have decreased the rates of organ rejection over the past decade.
 However, there have not been concomitant advances in antiviral therapy to prevent infection caused by the DNA viruses including CMV and BK virus.
 The long term survival of kidney transplants has therefore plateaued, with less than half of transplanted kidneys still functioning a decade after surgery.
 SUSTAIN is a Phase 3 study in kidney transplant recipients at high risk of CMV disease.
 It is a blinded, non-inferiority study of brincidofovir versus valganciclovir in kidney transplant recipients who are CMV seronegative (R-) but who receive a kidney from a CMV seropositive (D+) donor.
-The primary endpoint is CMV disease, with secondary endpoints related to renal function at one year, a measurement closely correlated with long-term renal survival.
+The primary endpoint is CMV disease, with secondary endpoints related to renal function at one year, a measurement closely correlated with long-term renal graft survival.
 The trial is expected to enroll approximately 750 patients, and, if positive, could serve as a confirmatory study that would support traditional approval in the U.S. for the CMV prevention indication.
 Because the population for SUSTAIN makes up less than 20% of patients who are receiving a kidney transplant, it is important to also study brincidofovir in the most common setting of kidney transplantation, namely in patients who are CMV seropositive (R+) when they receive their new kidney.
-These patients are at increased risk of

-CMV reactivation due to the significant immunosuppression they receive to avoid organ rejection.
+These patients are at increased risk of CMV reactivation due to the significant immunosuppression they receive to avoid organ rejection.
 CMV seropositive organ recipients comprise over half the transplant recipients; patients in this population will be enrolled in the parallel SURPASS trial.
 SURPASS has a similar design to SUSTAIN, and is a blinded, non-inferiority study of brincidofovir versus valganciclovir in kidney transplant recipients who are CMV seropositive (R+).
 The primary endpoint is CMV disease, with secondary endpoints related to renal function at six months.
 The trial is expected to enroll approximately 520 patients.
 Both SUSTAIN and SURPASS will provide an opportunity to evaluate brincidofovir's potential activity against BK virus, a polyomavirus that is a leading cause of kidney injury in these patient populations.